 - The Malta Development Bank will step in to under-write any bonds which are not sold when these mature (Updated 9.06.2020)

-- A grant of €350 given to employers for every employee on quarantine leave
+- A lump sum of €350 given to employers for every full-time employee on quarantine leave

 - Bank guarantees for companies requesting operational loans with low interest rates and longer repayment periods